andre-st/goodreads-toolbox/likeminded.md

   which is the default
 - slow but good enough since you run it 4x a year
 - "...most number of shared books would be a list of children's books"—`likeminded.pl` has a shelf parameter (some sort of selection)

-- **my first implementation compared the books, not the authors**:
+### My first implementation compared the books, not the authors:
 - turned out to be too narrow in order to produce satisfying results
 - given 299 books and a minimum of 9 _common_ books (3% similarity),
   I've got 10 of 31.398 members,
-	  with 5 members actually worth investigating,
-	  and only 1 member already on my hand-curated list of 137 followees
+  with 5 members actually worth investigating, and only 1 member already on my hand-curated list of 137 followees
 - a minimum of 6 common books (2%) listed 43 members, more or less interesting
 - the new authors-version takes longer but yields better results, e.g., many more matches with my hand-curated followees list

 ## Feedback